 The following cards win you the game if you have a certain life total.
 I like to run these cards in Commander since getting higher life totals is easier when you start at 40.
 Check them out:

 There’s also Celestial Convergence which requires you to have the highest life total among all players at the table after a certain number of turns.

-Last but not least are the enchantments that require a specific life total for you to win the game.
+Last but not least are the cards that require a specific life total for you to win the game.
 Or for your opponent to lose the game, if there’s a difference.
-Here they are:

-Since Coalition Victory was released in 2001’s Invasion, lots of similar cards have been printed that require certain unique board states to win the game.
+Since Coalition Victory’s release in 2001’s Invasion, lots of similar cards have been printed that require certain unique boardstates to win the game.
 Some are easier to achieve than others, but they all require some level of precise deckbuilding to work.

-Biovisionary works best if you have a lot of Clone effects in your deck.
-Maze’s End obviously won’t work unless you run a copy of each gate.
-Revel in Riches requires a lot of Treasures, Liliana’s Contract needs demons… you get the idea.
+Biovisionary works best if you have a lot of clone effects in your deck.
+Maze's End requires 10 gates in play, which has been made easier over time.
+Revel in Riches requires 10 Treasures, Liliana's Contract needs demons… you get the idea.